girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 1/Getting_start_with_React.md

-<h1 align="center"> ** Getting Started With React** </h1>
+<h1 align="center">  Getting Started With React </h1>

 ## What is React JS?

-React JS is one of the most popular and widely used Javascript interfaces to create user interfaces.
+React JS is one of the most popular and widely used Javascript libraries to create user interfaces.
 It is efficient, reusable and flexible and makes the process of coding significantly easier by allowing us to create various components.

 ## Installation and Setup